-Sensory-motor skills are the basic foundation for learning.
-All the activities and movements we did as infants, toddlers, and children help prepare our body and our brain to learn.
-These skills are essential to developing the ability to participate in classroom activities and affect academic achievements.
+Sensory motor skills are the basic foundation for learning.
+All the activities and movements we did as infants, toddlers, and children help prepare our bodies and our brain to learn.
+These skills are essential to develop the ability to participate in classroom activities and affect academic achievements.

 What are sensory motor skills?

 Sensory and motor skills build on the foundation of our innate abilities.
 Sensory skills are those such as vision, hearing, touch, smell, taste, vestibular (for balance and head position in space), and proprioception (information from the muscles and joints).
 They are responsible for receiving information.
 Motor skills relate to muscles and movement and include crawling, walking, running, handwriting, and speaking.
 Motor skills give expression to the information our senses receive and process.

 What specific skills are considered sensory motor skills?